-The Human Services Plan is being developed in phases.
+The Human Services Plan has been developed in phases.
 Phase 1 focuses on improving services delivered to children and families, Aboriginal people and young people around ten key outcome areas:

-- Improving the health and wellbeing of children; - Lifting local school numeracy and literacy levels to at least the state average; - Lifting local school attendance and retention rates to at least the state average; - Improving support for vulnerable people; - Reducing the incidence of family violence; - Increasing participation and involvement of young people in the community; - Increasing numbers of young people accessing employment and training opportunities; - Reducing drug and alcohol misuse; - Reducing offending and recidivism; and - Building community capacity.
+- 1. Improve the health and wellbeing of children; - 2.
+Lift local school numeracy and literacy levels to at least the state average; - 3.
+Lift local school attendance and retention rates to at least the state average; - 4.
+Improve support for vulnerable people; - 5.
+Reduce the incidence of family violence; - 6.
+Increase participation and involvement of young people in the community;

+- 7. Increase numbers of young people accessing employment and training opportunities;

+- 8. Reduce drug and alcohol misuse;

+- 9. Reduce offending and recidivism; and

+- 10. Build community capacity.